-Your current situation can be depicted as "The Clinging, Fire" transforming into "Increase".
+Your current situation can be depicted as "Darkening of the Light" transforming into "Approach".

-In front of you lies "Fire" which transforms into "Wind".
-That means that brightness and warmth are being transformed into penetration and following.
-Behind you lies "Fire" which transforms into "Thunder".
-That means that brightness and warmth are being transformed into movement, initiative, and action.
+In front of you lies "Fire" which transforms into "Lake".
+That means that brightness and warmth are being transformed into joy, pleasure, and attraction.
+Behind you lies "Earth", representing docility and receptivity.

 The Situation